 This film had its U. S. television premiere on Turner Classic Movies on 17 September 2007 during TCM's festival of films made by Warner Brothers at Teddington Studios in the UK.
 See more »

 Doris says she took a revolver with her to threaten the moneylender, but the weapon she had that night was an automatic.
-Later, a newspaper shows a drawing of the automatic, while the text of the article also calls it a revolver.
 See more »

 [looking first at her intended victim, then around the room]